juanm95/git-junior/README.md

 4. Type the path of the script followed by the name of the folder within your current working directory where you want to create the folders.
 5. Follow prompts for further instructions.

-## Things to note
-1. Currently the directory in which the folders are created can only be within your current working directory or the current working directory itself by typing in a period.
-This is potentially a quick fix, so this is the first thing I will work on.

 ## Future Plans
 1. Allow user to type "c" to copy the pull contents to push folder
 	* If I want the user to be able to use this multiple times on the same folder I need to be able to keep track of copied contents.